Jane Aeberhard-Hodges

-Jane Aeberhard-Hodges is a lawyer and gender equality consultant.
-She served as the Director of the International Labour Organization's Gender Equality Bureau.
-Jane serves as an advisor to Every Woman Coalition.
-She is specialized in public international law, international and comparative labour law, and gender equality and human rights law.
+Jane Aeberhard-Hodges is a lawyer, gender equality consultant and former Director of the International Labour Organization's Gender Equality Bureau.
+She now serves as an advisor to the Every Woman Coalition.
+She specializes in public international law, comparative labour law and human rights law.

 Education

-Jane obtained a BA (1974) and LLB (1976) from the Australian National University and completed LLM examinations (1979) at the University of Sydney.
-Jane holds various post-graduate diplomas, including a Post-Graduate Diploma on Crisis Response (2003) from the University of Wisconsin-Madison's Disaster Management Centre, a Post-Graduate Diploma in Management of Interdependence of Developing Countries in a Changing World (1991) from the Centre for Applied Studies in International Negotiations, Geneva, and a Certificate in Public International Law (1997) from The Hague Academy of International Law.
-Jane is qualified as a solicitor and notary public in New South Wales and as a trademarks attorney in Australia.
+Aeberhard-Hodges obtained a BA (1974) and LLB (1976) from the Australian National University and completed LLM examinations (1979) at the University of Sydney.
+She holds various post-graduate diplomas, including a Post-Graduate Diploma on Crisis Response (2003) from the University of Wisconsin-Madison's Disaster Management Centre, a Post-Graduate Diploma in Management of Interdependence of Developing Countries in a Changing World (1991) from the Centre for Applied Studies in International Negotiations, Geneva, and a Certificate in Public International Law (1997) from The Hague Academy of International Law.
+She is qualified as a solicitor and notary public in New South Wales and as a trademarks attorney in Australia.

 Career

-Jane joined the International Labour Organization in 1979 and served for over three decades at its headquarters and in the field.
-Jane has also served in the Freedom of Association and Equality and Human Rights Coordination Branches, the Southern African Multidisciplinary Team, the Department for Government, Labour Law and Administration and the Department of Social Dialogue, Labour Law and Administration.
+Aeberhard-Hodges joined the International Labour Organization in 1979 and served for over three decades at its headquarters and in the field.
+She also served in the Freedom of Association and Equality and Human Rights Coordination Branches, the Southern African Multidisciplinary Team, the Department for Government, Labour Law and Administration and the Department of Social Dialogue, Labour Law and Administration.

-Under Jane's stewardship, the ILO began work on the Violence and Harassment Convention (No. 190) adopted in 2019.
+Under Aeberhard-Hodges, the ILO began work on the Violence and Harassment Convention (No. 190) adopted in 2019.

-Since 2014, Jane has served as the editor of the International Labour Law Reports, and as a Senior Research Associate with the UN Research Institute for Social Development.
-From 2016 to 2019, Jane was the Gender Equality Director of Investing in Women, an Australian Government initiative for women's economic empowerment in South East Asia, where she remains on the expert roster.

-Jane has advised the Every Woman Coalition since 2020.
+Since 2014, Aeberhard-Hodges has edited the International Labour Law Reports, and has been a Senior Research Associate with the UN Research Institute for Social Development.
+From 2016 to 2019, she was the Gender Equality Director of Investing in Women, an Australian Government initiative for women's economic empowerment in South East Asia, where she remains on the expert roster.
+She has advised the Every Woman Coalition since 2020.